dandeliion-team/dandeliion-client/README.md

 ## Defining the model input

-Define the experiment in PyBaMM’s format, e.g.:
+Define the experiment in PyBaMM’s format, for example:

 ```python
 experiment = dandeliion.Experiment(